Lipen/discrete-math-course/typst/lec-logic.typ

 )

 #Block(color: yellow)[
-  *The fundamental question:* Can syntactic proofs capture exactly the semantic truths?
+  *Central question:* Can syntactic proofs capture exactly the semantic truths?

   If $models phi$ (semantically valid), can we always _prove_ $phi$ syntactically?
 ]